Bloomy! is a mobile app concept that helps users quickly find bouquet options that match their budget and schedule.

 My Role

-Solo Product Designer responsible for end-to-end design.
+Solo designer responsible for end-to-end design.

 Responsibilities